matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 endpoints.
 We could use `PUT /_matrix/client/r0/rooms/{roomId}/state/{eventType}/{stateKey}` with `?historical=true` which would create the floating outlier state events.
-Then we could use `PUT /_matrix/client/r0/rooms/{roomId}/send/{eventType}/{txnId}`, with `?prev_event` pointing at that floating state to auth the event and where we want to insert the event.
+Then we could use `PUT /_matrix/client/r0/rooms/{roomId}/send/{eventType}/{txnId}`, with `?prev_event_id` pointing at that floating state to auth the event and where we want to insert the event.

 Another way of doing this might be to store the different eras of the room as